daquioag/team-SAL/docs/navigation-structure.md

 ---

-## Joining a Code With Me session as a guest
+## Joining a Code With Me Session as a Guest

 1. Upon receiving the Code With Me invitation link from a host, input it into a web browser by pasting it into the address bar and pressing Enter.